 *If you feel anger about childhood events, you don’t need to take responsibility for them—you were a kid!
 Begin with more recent scenarios and relationships that will empower you now.
 Childhood hurts can be felt and faced using different tools, under more sensitive circumstances.

-From your answers, discern your honesty–how honest were you, really?
+From your answers, discern how honest you were.
 If you weren’t, why not?
-For example, did you want the person’s approval; did you want to keep the peace, or did you not feel angry in the moment but only later in reflection?
+For example, did you want the person’s approval; did you want to keep the peace, or did you not feel angry at the moment but only later in reflection?

 It’s also important to remember that others can benefit from your honesty, by learning more about themselves through your experience with them.
 Maybe you’re the only one who can help them grow in specific ways.
 Relationships can strengthen with the challenge and integrity in sensitive honesty.

 What are your patterns?
-And how does any use of self-medication help or hinder your capacity to be honest with your anger?
+And how does any use of self-medication — or self-sabotage — help or hinder your capacity to be honest with your anger?

-Because health is a web between our thoughts, behaviors and communication, interaction and consumption, our beliefs AND emotions, a supportive program can be exactly what we need for wholesome transformation.
+Because health is a web between thoughts, behaviors, and communication, interaction and consumption, beliefs AND emotions, a supportive program can be exactly what we need for wholesome transformation.
 I run the Holistic Liberation Program that offers exactly that.
 Check here for more information.